 My private drug and alcohol counselling services started in 2015 in Leeds, and I have been pretty much fully booked since pre-covid 2019, with short notice cancellation bookings being offered for new people wanting to book in for counselling sessions with me.
 2019 was also the year that I passed my first 1000 client marker which was a huge achievement for me and the company.
 I currently have a caseload of around 25 to 30 clients a week that I see Tuesday to Friday with a long day into the evening on a Wednesday.
 Mondays I am closed for clients as Mondays are my admin and planning days.
 My expansion plans changed after re-assessing what I could offer as an accessible option for people who were stuck waiting for addiction treatment, and for the last year and a half, I have been planning and writing my first book on alcoholism.

-Mark Franklin's new book "Sober Days - How To Train Your Earworm & Stop Drinking Alcohol" will hopefully be released mid/ late 2024.
+Mark Franklin's new book "Sober Days - How To Train Your Earworm & Stop Drinking Alcohol" will hopefully be released now in 2025.
 The book is in the pre-published proofreading stage at the moment just before we start sending copies for review.